 Historically and strategically, African-Americans have been true believers in the marriage of these concepts.
 From abolition to civil rights, African-American liberation movements viewed changes in the law as the primary means by which to achieve our ultimate end, justice.
 Over time, we successfully challenged many of the laws that oppressed us.
 Whether our concerted push toward equality before the law has led to justice is, at best, an open question.
-On other related article checkout this blog about how much is my personal injury claim worth.

 Is our continued faith in law as the chosen vehicle for social change and, ultimately, justice, misplaced?
 Stated differently, does the law, even when neutrally applied, lead inexorably to justice?

 One of our great American heroes and a shining star in the legal pantheon, the late United States Supreme Court Justice Thurgood Marshall, pondered those questions.
 On June 29, 1991, on the occasion of his retirement from the Court, he noted:

 “The legal system can force open doors, and sometimes, even knock down walls.
 But it cannot build bridges.
 That job belongs to you and me.

 We can run from each other, but we cannot escape each other.
 We will only attain freedom if we learn to appreciate what is different and muster the courage to discover what is fundamentally the same.

 Take a chance, won’t you?
 Knock down the fences that divide, tear apart the walls that imprison.
 Reach out, freedom lies just on the other side.”

 Justice Marshall, a stalwart soldier in the battle for African-American equality before the law, came to realize that justice requires more than the law alone can afford.
 Justice demands both legislative and spiritual awakening.